AddictionLord/Snake/README.md

 # Snake game

-Building simple snake game with AI using A* algo
+Building simple snake game with Artificial Intelligence using A* algo